sorah/envchain/README.md

 hubot.HUBOT_HIPCHAT_PASSWORD: xxxx
 ```

-These will all appear as application passwords with `envchain-NAMESPACE`
+These will all appear as application passwords with `envchain-NAMESPACE` in the data store (Keychain in macOS, gnome-keyring in common Linux distros).
-in Keychain.

 ### Execute commands with defined variables